 - Help students become more aware of tech careers.
 Career day still tends to focus on doctors and lawyers, but there are plenty of interesting new jobs out there.

 - Tech training for teachers might be key.
-If teachers aren’t very good at math, students won’t be either.
+If teachers aren’t very good at STEM, students won’t be either.

 - Bring technology into the classroom in more realistic ways.
 Many classrooms still forbid students to use smartphones in class, and classroom use of the internet is often limited to looking up facts or using classroom-specific software.